appium/api-docs/source/index.md

 "Mobile native apps" are those written using the iOS or Android SDKs.
 "Mobile web apps" are web apps accessed using a mobile browser (Appium supports Safari on iOS and Chrome on Android).
-"Mobile hybrid apps" have a native wrapper around a "webview" -- a native control that enables interaction with web content.
-Projects like [Phonegap](http://phonegap.com/), for example, make it easy to build apps using web technologies that are then bundled into a native wrapper -- these are hybrid apps.
+"Mobile hybrid apps" have a native wrapper around a "webview"--a native control that enables interaction with web content.
+Projects like [Phonegap](http://phonegap.com/), for example, make it easy to build apps using web technologies that are then bundled into a native wrapper---these are hybrid apps.

 Importantly, Appium is "cross-platform": it allows you to write tests against multiple platforms (iOS, Android), using the same API.
 This enables a large